tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step1_openapi_object.md

 ## The root-level objects in OpenAPI spec=

 There are 8 objects at the root level in the OpenAPI 3.0 spec.
-There are many nested objects within these root level objects, but at the root level, there are just these:
+There are many nested objects within these root level objects, but at the root level, there are just these objects:

 * [openapi](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#oasObject)
 * [info](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#infoObject)